edanalytics/earthmover/docs/configuration.md

 ??? example "date_format"

     Change the format of a date column.
+You can specify either a single input format or multiple input formats to try.

+    **Single format:**
     ```yaml
         - operation: date_format
             column: date_of_birth